-This buttery almond cookie filled with delicious apricot, raspberry or your favorite jam, is perfect for a tea party or the holidays!
+These buttery Almond & Jam Shortbread Cookies, filled with delicious apricot, raspberry or your favorite jam, are perfect for a tea party or the holidays!

 Truth be told, these are one of my FAVORITE Christmas cookies - I much prefer the delicate shortbread to all of the peanut butter and chocolate cookies that are so loved by everyone else in the family!

 The secret is chilling the delicate dough overnight, rolling into tight little balls, making the famous thumbprint, filled with flavorful fresh jam, and then chilling some more before baking!
 This keeps the dough from spreading too much during baking.